diegojromerolopez/djbdd/README.md

 This package uses the WeakReference class introduced in Java 7.
 This way I didn't have to implement a special garbage collector but use the Hotspot one.

-You can earse the weak references using the method of TableT gc.
+You can erase the weak references using the method of TableT gc.
 There is a way to use parallel garbage collection calling

 ```java